Lukasz17git/microTailwind/README.md

 # MICROTAILWIND

-**TailwindCSS** with **usefull add-ons.**
+**TailwindCSS** extension with **usefull add-ons.**

 **Includes:**

-- **Shorter Classnames:** fully compatible with the default ones, 0 overrides.
+- **Shorter Classnames:** 100% compatibility with the default ones.
-- **Expanded TailwindCss Default Theme**:  pixel based values transformed into rem values automatically as dot notation.
+- **Expanded TailwindCSS Default Theme**:  pixel based values transformed into rem values automatically as dot notation.
 - **Easy Dark Mode Integration**: add dark mode support to TailwindCSS utilities, default ones and custom ones.
-- **Custom Themes**: creating custom themes is a breeze, supporting also dark mode.
+- **Custom Themes**: creating custom themes is a breeze.
 - **100% Compatibility with TailwindCSS plugins**.

 **Also includes**:

 - tailwind.config.example file as an example for the tailwind config setup
-- Abreviations.js file to show all the abreviations which are included in the { microtailwind } section of this package.
+- Abreviations.js file to show all the abreviations.

 ## Installation